-The Denon Home Sound Bar 550 is quite a direct competitor to the Sonos Beam at the top of this list, but it actually offers even more flexibility: it has two HDMI sockets allowing for 4K HDMI passthrough (meaning you won't lose the use of a port when it's connected – very useful if you have a more budget LG TV with fewer ports), optical and 3.5mm connectivity, plus Bluetooth support for music streaming.
+The Denon Home Sound Bar 550 is quite a direct competitor to the Sonos Beam that's also on this list, but it actually offers even more flexibility: it has two HDMI sockets allowing for 4K HDMI passthrough (meaning you won't lose the use of a port when it's connected – very useful if you have a more budget LG TV with fewer ports), optical and 3.5mm connectivity, plus Bluetooth support for music streaming.
 It also sounds great at average listening volumes, producing genuinely convincing width and height from a really small soundbar – it will even fit under 32-inch TVs.

 So there must be a downside, right?
 The Denon's issue is that it can't handle having the volume ramped up loud – the audio profile changes, and it's nowhere near as pleasant to listen to.
 And while it supports multi-room audio from AirPlay 2 and Denon's own multi-room system, we rate Sonos as a better multi-room investment if that's your priority.
 And we also think the Sonos Beam is better looking, and this does matter in a soundbar.

-The soundbar delivers seven channels of sound (using angled drivers to create width and up-firing drivers for the height effect).
-Each rear speaker is responsible for two surround channels, which makes for precise effects positioning, and the subwoofer, well… it does that ideal subwoofer thing of delivering deep, taut bass without getting overconfident.
+The soundbar delivers 11 channels of sound (using angled drivers to create width and up-firing drivers for the height effect).
+Each rear speaker sits on short pedestal stands that neutralise potential colouration from whatever surface you’ve placed them on, and their top edges angle down at the front rather than being flat, to help push the sound from the up-firing drivers forward, and the subwoofer, well… it does that ideal subwoofer thing of delivering deep, taut bass without getting overconfident.

 And in some ways, the LG is worth every penny.
 It’s got HDMI passthrough, for a start, which puts it ahead of both the Sonos soundbars on this list.
 And a USB socket, along with Bluetooth and Wi-Fi connectivity, meaning your options for music playback are extensive.
 And, at the risk of sounding shallow, it’s quite a nice-looking device too.